Newcastle and Gateshead Water Company: Whittle Dean Water Company

 The 1840s saw Edwin Chadwick championing sanitation for the poor, with the publication of his Report on The Sanitary Condition of the Labouring Population of Great Britain in 1842 summing up three years of research.
-A Royal Commission then looked into the sanitary conditions in the major towns of England and Wales.
-Dr Robert Reid, who visited Newcastle in December 1843 and January 1844 for the Commission, found the poor living in overcrowded conditions.
+A royal commission then looked into the sanitary conditions in the major towns of England and Wales.
+Dr Robert Reid, who visited Newcastle in December 1843 and January 1844 for the commission, found the poor living in overcrowded conditions.
 In Pipewellgate, just three privies served a population of 2,040.
 In Gateshead, which Reid calculated had a population of 38,747, there was only one sewer of about 100 yd.
 Water was sold to the rich relatively cheaply, but the poor paid five times as much for the same water.
-In a second report published by the Commission in 1845, Newcastle was criticised, because only 8 percent of the houses were supplied with water directly, the water was often of poor quality, and the charges to the poor were unjust.
+In a second report published by the commission in 1845, Newcastle was criticised, because only 8 percent of the houses were supplied with water directly, the water was often of poor quality, and the charges to the poor were unjust.

 During this period, plans were formulated for the Whittle Dean Water Company, with a reservoir at Whittle Dean, capable of holding a year's supply of water.
 The men behind the scheme were Richard Grainger, an eminent builder, Thomas Sopwith, a consulting engineer, and the industrialist William George Armstrong.
 They wrote to the Duke of Northumberland to see if they could carry out exploratory work, and were informed that the Duke would support the scheme if it was one in which the inhabitants of Newcastle would take an interest, rather than a private enterprise to make money for the promoters.
 The Duke's interest is shown by the fact that he recommended that the main pipeline should be increased from 18 in to 24 in diameter, and his recommendation was accommodated.
 Newcastle Council were impressed by the calibre of those promoting the company, which included medical doctors, the mayor and four former mayors, together with leading industrialists.
-A bill was presented to Parliament on 28 February 1845, and after Sopwith, Armstrong, Grainger and the engineer James Simpson gave evidence, it received Royal Assent on 30 June 1845.
+A bill was presented to Parliament on 28 February 1845, and after Sopwith, Armstrong, Grainger and the engineer James Simpson gave evidence, the Whittle Dean Waterworks Act 1845 (8 & 9 Vict. c. lxxi) received royal assent on 30 June 1845.
 The Subscription Company had sought to oppose the bill, but agreed to sell their undertaking to the new company for £55,000.
 This allowed them to use the existing reservoirs and pipework of the Subscription Company, saving the cost of duplicating these facilities.
 A subscription list was opened, but after seven days, requests for shares totalling £160,000 had been received, and so it was closed again.